-- The towing pennants are connected to the tow wires and where required positioned using winches between the towing pins ready to receive the LNGC heaving lines and messengers.
-The pennants and tow wires are examined for any defects and rejected for use if not suitable. - On direction from the Pilot on the LNGC, the tugs approach the LNGC.
-The LNGC ideally makes headway of about 0.5 knots with the rudder mid-ships and propeller stopped or at zero pitch. - The tug making its final approach stern first at the minimum required speed and heading does so that in the event of a propulsion failure, the tug avoids contacting the rudder of the LNGC. - Once close enough to receive heaving lines from the LNGC, the tugs hold position and the heaving lines are transferred followed by messenger lines.
-The tugs' deck crews connect the messenger lines to the towing pennants and the LNGC deck crew heaves the pennants on board the LNGC and secures them on the designated towing bitts or brackets utilizing the large eye on the towing pennants.
-Throughout this operation, the tugs hold safe position close to the LNGC and pay out slack on the tow wire as required to facilitate connection on the LNGC. - Once the towing pennants are confirmed secure on the LNGC and the LNGC deck crew is clear, the tugs, on direction from the Pilot, move away from the LNGC paying out the tow wires to initial tow length determined by sea state (normally about 220 meters).
-The tugs keep in line with the LNGC and apply power as directed by the Pilot. - The Pilot maneuvers the export LNGC to the final approach position directing the tugs power settings and heading as required. - Throughout the approach, the tugs monitor the wind current and weather by all available means (including radar) to assist any early detection of squalls that might impede the LNGC approach and reports such to the Pilot. - During final approach, the Pilot directs the tugs' positions and power as required.
+- The towing pennants are connected to the tow wires and where required positioned using winches between the towing pins ready to receive the LNGc heaving lines and messengers.
+The pennants and tow wires are examined for any defects and rejected for use if not suitable. - On direction from the Pilot on the LNGc, the tugs approach the LNGc.
+The LNGc ideally makes headway at very slow speed (i.e. between 1-2 Knots) with the rudder mid-ships and propeller stopped or at zero pitch. - The tug making its final approach stern first at the minimum required speed and heading does so that in the event of a propulsion failure, the tug avoids contacting the rudder of the LNGc. - Once close enough to receive heaving lines from the LNGc, the tugs hold position and the heaving lines are transferred followed by messenger lines.
+The tugs' deck crews connect the messenger lines to the towing pennants and the LNGc deck crew heaves the pennants on board the LNGc and secures them on the designated towing bitts or brackets utilizing the large eye on the towing pennants.
+Throughout this operation, the tugs hold safe position close to the LNGc and pay out slack on the tow wire as required to facilitate connection on the LNGc. - Once the towing pennants are confirmed secure on the LNGc and the LNGc deck crew is clear, the tugs, on direction from the Pilot, move away from the LNGc paying out the tow wires to initial tow length determined by sea state (normally 100 meters).
+The tugs keep in line with the LNGc and apply power as directed by the Pilot. - The Pilot maneuvers the export LNGc to the final approach position directing the tugs power settings and heading as required. - Throughout the approach, the tugs monitor the wind current and weather by all available means to assist any early detection of squalls that might impede the LNGc approach and reports such to the Pilot. - During final approach, the Pilot directs the tugs' positions and power as required.
 Each stage of the berthing and unberthing operation is monitored by the tugs.
-Once the LNGC is secured to the Terminal (with hawser[s] secured in the stoppers) and the LNGC is all-fast, the tugs are directed to disconnect all towing lines and remain on station during the unloading operations. - The tugs retain connection to the LNGC through the emergency towing-off pennants as per the Oil Companies International Marine Forum (OCIMF) Mooring Equipment Guidelines Section 3.12 (3rd edition).
+Once the LNGc is secured to the Terminal, in position and all-fast all wires/ropes, the tugs are directed to disconnect all towing lines and remain on station during the unloading operations. - The tugs retain connection to the LNGc through the emergency towing-off pennants as per the Oil Companies International Marine Forum (OCIMF) Mooring Equipment Guidelines Section 3.12 (4th edition,2018) and ISGOTT (Vers.6th); certain LNGc present the side bitts for emergency pourposes.